-sf Class 1 Best Buy for your Buck -(SF84)- (Ages 9-13 before January 1 of the current year) - Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see General Information) Do not include the Shopping In Style Fashion Show Information Sheet in your entry for this class.
+Best Buy for your Buck -(SF84)- (Ages 8-13 before January 1 of the current year) - Provide details of the best buy you made for your buck this year.
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a three-ring binder or video, no posters please (see General Information) Do not include the Shopping In Style Fashion Show Information Sheet in your entry for this class.
 Although both entries do share some information, there are differences in content and format for this class.

+Provide details about wardrobe inventory which indicates the following:

+- Why you selected the garment you did,

+- Clothing budget,

-Provide details about wardrobe inventory which indicates the following: Why you selected the garment you did, Clothing budget, Cost of garment, Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck".
-Provide 3 color photos of you wearing the garment (front, side, back views)
+- Cost of garment,

+- Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck".

+- Provide 3 color photos of you wearing the garment (front, side, back views)

 Sf Class 2 Best Buy for your Buck- (SF84)- (Ages 14-18 before Jan.
 1 of the current year) - Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see General Information) Do not include the Shopping In Style Fashion Show Information Sheet in your entry.
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a three-ring binder or video, no posters please (see General Information) Do NOT include the Shopping In Style Fashion Show Written Report with Narration Form SF184 in your entry.
 Although both entries do share some information, there are differences in content and format for this class.
-Provide details listed above for ages 10-13 plus include the following additions: Body shape discussion, Construction quality details, Design features that affected your selection, Cost per wearing Care of garment, Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck".
-Provide 3 color photos of you wearing the garment (front view, side view, back views)

-sf Class 3 Revive Your Wardrobe -(SF88)- Take at least two items in your wardrobe that still fit but that you don't wear anymore and pair them with something new to make them wearable once again.
+Provide details listed above for ages 8-13 plus include the following additions:

+- Body shape discussion, - Construction quality details, - Design features that affected your selection, Cost per wearing - Care of garment, - Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck". - Provide 3 color photos of you wearing the garment (front view, side view, back views) - sf Class 3 Revive Your Wardrobe -(SF88)- Take at least two items in your wardrobe that still fit but that you don't wear anymore and pair them with something new to make them wearable once again.
 Create a photo story which includes before and after photos and a description of what was done.
-Put in a binder, poster, or video (see General Information).

-sf Class 4 Show Me Your Colors -(SF89) - Select 6-8 color photos of you wearing different colors.
+Put in a three-ring binder, poster, or video (see General Information). - sf Class 4 Show Me Your Colors -(SF89) Select six eight color photos of you wearing different colors.
 Half should be what you consider good personal colors and half should be poor personal color choices.
 Write a brief explanation with each photo describing your selections.
 Refer to manual pg.
 23 for more information.
 Entry should be a poster (see General Information).

-sf Class 5 Clothing First Aid Kit -(SF64) - Refer to the pg.
+- sf Class 5 Clothing First Aid Kit -(SF64) Refer to the pg.
 73 of the manual and complete a clothing first aid kit.
 Include a list of items in the kit and a brief description of why each was included.
-Put in appropriately sized box or tote with lid, no larger than shoe box.

-of the manual and take at least 5 pieces of clothing and create new outfits.
-Use your imagination to show various looks. (i.e. on a clothes line, in a tree, on a mannequin) Include a brief discussion of each outfit which demonstrates what you have learned by completing this entry.
-Entry can be a binder, poster, or video (see General Information).
+Put in an appropriately sized box or tote with lid, no larger than shoe box. - sf Class 6 Mix, Match, & Multiple -(SF90) Using this concept from pg.
+32 of the manual and take at least five pieces of clothing and create new outfits.
+Use your imagination to show various looks. (i.e. on a clothesline, in a tree, on a mannequin) Include a brief discussion of each outfit which demonstrates what you have learned by completing this entry.
+Entry can be a three-ring binder, poster, or video (see General Information).